-• The Compensation Committee determine directors' and executive officers' individual remuneration.
-The committee consists of only outside director.
-The committee shall determine the policies on directors' and executive officers' remuneration.
-Based on the policies, the committee deliberates on remuneration general matters such as composition, plan, and level of amounts, determine the remuneration amounts by the grades.
-For the bonuses vary depending on the Company's performance, the committee provides quantitative and qualitative evaluation on its calculation to be applied.
-The committee also deliberates the directors' and executive officers' remuneration paid by the subsidiary, in the case they are concurrently executives at the subsidiaries.
+• The Compensation Committee determines directors' and executive officers' individual remuneration.
+The committee consists of only outside directors.
+The committee determines the policies on directors' and executive officers' remuneration.
+Based on the policies, the committee deliberates on remuneration including composition grades and levels.
+The committee also deliberates the remuneration of directors' and executive officers' paid by group subsidiary corporations in the case where they concurrently serve as executives in group subsidiary corporations.